- Category: Engineering

 In 2012, the Georgia DOT adopted a statewide "Complete Streets" policy.
-This policy is a chapter of GDOT's Design Policy Manual and is available online (PDF).
 The "Complete Streets" policy describes the process whereby transportation engineers incorporate bicycle facilities on state and federally funded roadways in Georgia.
 It also includes design specifications for common facilities, such as bike lanes and bikable shoulders.

 What are "complete streets?"